 - Ease of getting a job – Since the global slowdown, getting jobs has become much more difficult and demanding than ever before.
 Large companies are fighting for survival and the operating margins are narrowing.
 Not many big companies are willingly taking up new recruitments so as to curb costs.
 Whereas smaller firms are not that much affected by the slowdown.
 It is partly because their overhead costs are still in control and they can afford to add more staff at reasonable salaries.

 - Location preference – Most of the boutique investment banks have 1 or 2 offices.
 If you have a location preference you can apply to one such firm where your chances of moving around are very less.
-People who have recently started a family, or people with health obligations usually have a location preference.
-For such people boutique investment banks are an ideal place.
+People who have recently started a family or people with health obligations usually have a location preference.
+For such people, boutique investment banks are an ideal place.

 - Steep learning – Since the size of the company is typically small, there more chances of you getting more responsibilities at your position.
-In the beginning of your career you will be exposed to situations that are extreme and result in steep learning for you as an investment banker.
-You would not feel like a cog in the wheel in a small firm which you otherwise would in a bigger firm.
+At the beginning of your career you will be exposed to situations that are extreme and result in steep learning for you as an investment banker.
+You would not feel like a cog in the wheel in a small firm that you otherwise would in a bigger firm.

-- Better to be a bigger fish in a small pond than a small fish in bigger pond – As this famous saying goes, whatever little you contribute to the cause of the company it will be recognized and appreciated.
+- Better to be a bigger fish in a small pond than a small fish in the bigger pond – As this famous saying goes, whatever little you contribute to the cause of the company it will be recognized and appreciated.
 You will get more visibility in the company and the chances of you getting promoted and getting better work are a lot higher when compared to large investment banks.

 Long term benefits

 - Work culture – In a smaller firm, the work culture is more flexible and gives you an opportunity to adapt yourself to different situations.
-If at a later stage you decide to make a shift and join a bigger firm, it would be easier for you to adapt to its work environment when compared to a transition which is the other way round.
+If at a later stage you decide to make a shift and join a bigger firm, it would be easier for you to adapt to its work environment when compared to a transition that is the other way round.

 - Job security – There is a lot more job security in a smaller firm when compared to a large firm.
 There were more than 10,000 job cuts in large investment banks in the last 10 years, whereas this number is insignificant in the case of boutique investment banks.